programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

 While this lesson is written with Colab in mind, the code will run on personal computers, even low-powered chromebooks.
 But users will need to install any missing libraries, including *Geopandas*, *Pandas*, *Folium*, *Numpy*, *Jenkspy*, or others.
 I am not going to discuss installing these libraries, as instructions differ depending on the user's operating system (Apple, Windows, Linux, etc) and how they've installed Python on their system ([Conda vs Pip](https://www.anaconda.com/blog/understanding-conda-and-pip)).
 Users can find instructions on how to install these libraries by searching the web.

-To follow the lesson easily, users will also need to run a Jupyter notebook.
+Non-Colab users will also need to be able to run a Jupyter notebook.
 Personally, I use Microsoft's [Visual Studio Code](https://code.visualstudio.com/) because it runs on a wide variety of different systems (Windows, Mac, Linux); supports Jupyter notebooks; can be used as an code editor / IDE for a wide variety of languages; integrates well with Github; and also supports text editing, including Markdown and Markdown previewing.
 There are other ways to install a Jupyter notebook on your system, such as the [Anaconda](https://www.anaconda.com/) software suite.

+Whether using Colab or another Jupyter notebook, readers will find it easier to follow this lesson if they open the [notebook](https://nbviewer.org/github/programminghistorian/ph-submissions/blob/gh-pages/assets/data-into-choropleth-maps-with-python-and-folium/data-into-choropleth-maps-with-python-and-folium.ipynb) containing the lesson's code.
+Users with a wide monitor (or multiple monitors) may want to open the notebook in a second window while working through this lesson.

 ### Import Libraries
-The first thing we will do is load the necessary Python libraries and assign their common aliases (`pd`, `gpd`, `np`).
+We start by loading the necessary Python libraries and assign their common aliases (`pd`, `gpd`, `np`).
 As we call methods from the libraries, we will use these aliases instead of the full library name.

 ```python